-Based on the discussion of the results of multiple regression analysis, it can be concluded that:

-- a.
-NPF In Mudharabah, Murabahah and ijarah contract financing there is a positive relationship between the two variables, so it can be concluded that the increase in NPF has no effect on the policy of channeling funds with mudharabah contracts, because financing with the contract positively increases. - b.
-NPF on financing with Musyarakah, Istishna, and qardh contracts has a negative relationship so it can be concluded that the NPF in financing with Musharaka contracts has a negative effect in the sense that the Shari'ah Commercial Banks in general channeling financing to customers are limited due to NPF problems by paying attention to redline facilities, BUS only provides financing facilities for businesses that contain minimal risks. - c.
-The results of the multiple correlation analysis concluded that there was a moderate relationship between NPF and all financing contracts in the Shari'ah Commercial Bank, meaning that the NPF in general Sharia Commercial Banks did not significantly influence policies in financing distribution to customers with various financing agreements. - d.
-The results of the regression determination analysis show that the percentage effect of NPF on financing distribution policies with mudharabah, musyarakah, murabahah, murabahah, istishna, ijarah and qardh contracts in Islamic Commercial Banks is 33.8%, while the remaining 66.2% is influenced by variables others not formulated in this research model. - e.
-The Normality Test results show that the NPF and Musyarakah contract financing is normally distributed while the Mudharabah, Murabahah, Istishna, Ijarah and Qardh variables are not normally distributed because the significance is lacking.
+Based on the discussion of the results of multiple regression analysis, it can be concluded that Non Performed Financing In The Agreement of Financing Mudharabah, Murabahah and Ijarah there is a positive relationship between the two variables, so it can be concluded that the increase in NPF has no effect on the policy of fund distribution with mudharabah contract, because financing with the contract is positively increase.
+Non Performed Financing in The Agreement of financing Musharaka, Istishna, and qardh has a negative relationship so it can be concluded that the NPF in financing with Musharaka contracts has a negative effect in the sense that the Shari'ah Commercial Banks in general channeling financing to customers are limited due to NPF problems by paying attention to redline facilities, BUS only provides financing facilities for businesses that contain minimal risksThe results of the multiple correlation analysis concluded that there was a moderate relationship between NPF and all financing contracts in the Shari'ah Commercial Bank, meaning that the NPF in general Sharia Commercial Banks did not significantly influence policies in financing distribution to customers with various financing agreements.
+The results of the regression determination analysis show that the percentage effect of NPF on financing distribution policies with mudharabah, musyarakah, murabahah, murabahah, istishna, ijarah and qardh contracts in Islamic Commercial Banks is 33.8%, while the remaining 66.2% is influenced by variables others not formulated in this research model.
 The Sharia Commercial Bank in dealing with Non-Performed Financing issues generally refers to the Fatwa of the MUI Sharia Council, Bank Indonesia Regulations and OJK Regulations, which are based on the following scheme:

-1. Rescheduling,
+- 1. Rescheduling,

 - 2. Reconditioning,

 - 3. Restructuring

-- 5. Write Off (Delete Book and Delete Bill)
+- 4. Write Off (Delete Book and Delete Bill)